Wilsdorf's and Rolex's Other BrandsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Oyster Watch Co.

 The Oyster Watch Co. was not a great idea.
-There was little attempt to hide the link between Rolex and the Oyster Watch Co. - how could there be, when the watches were very similar and both used the Oyster name.
+There was little attempt to hide the link between Rolex and the Oyster Watch Co. - how could there be, when the watches were virtually identical and both used the Oyster name.
 Indeed, it might even appear to some that the Rolex Oyster was made by the Oyster Watch Company for Rolex, which was certainly not what Wilsdorf had in mind.

 The movement and case back shown here are branded Oyster Watch Co.
 The case back has the same list of patents found in the case backs of Rolex Oysters, and the SAR under a coronet trademark, so there is no attempt to conceal its connection to the Rolex Watch Company.
-But this watch has a cheap injection moulded case and was intended to sell at a lower price point than a Rolex wristwatch.
+But this watch has a cheap injection moulded case and was intended to sell at a much lower price point than a Rolex Oyster wristwatch.

 The bottom plate of the movement has the FHF trademark of Fontainemelon showing that they manufactured the ébauch.
 It's a 10½ ligne FHF 30 movement ticking at 18,000 vph.
 It has a Swiss straight line lever escapement and fifteen jewels, so it is a good quality basic movement.
 Fontainemelon mass produced ébauches so perhaps this would have been a little cheaper than an Aegler ébauch, but similar in quality to Aegler's own 15 jewel movements.
 This one is marked "unadjusted", which was put onto movements to make them cheaper to import into America, adjusted movements being charged a higher rate of import duty.